John Taylor (Unitarian hymn writer): Family

-In 1777, John married Susannah Cook, daughter of John Cook, a former Mayor of Norwich.
+In 1777, John married Susannah Cook, daughter of John Cook.
 Their home became the centre of a radical social gathering.
 Guests included Sir James Mackintosh, Sir James Edward Smith the botanist, Henry Crabb Robinson the barrister, Robert Southey, poet laureate, and Cecilia Windham, wife of William Windham.
-Others to be found there were William Enfield, and some early supporters of the French Revolution: Edward Rigby, James Alderson and his daughter Amelia.
+Others to be found there were William Enfield, and some early supporters of the French Revolution: Edward Rigby, James Alderson, his daughter Amelia and her husband artist John Opie who painted for Taylor a portrait of Robert Southey.

 John and Susannah raised seven children.
 Meticulous keepers of accounts, they drilled their children to be honest, to avoid debt, and to take control of their business dealings.
 Their sons were successful and prominent in learned societies.
 The children were: